 About Immigrant Centre

-To deliver innovative and effective Immigrant Settlement Services in Manitoba
+To deliver innovative and effective Settlement Services in Manitoba

-Last year was an historic and significant anniversary for the Immigrant Centre, 65 years of delivering quality, innovative Immigration and Settlement Services to allow immigrants to connect, integrate, and fully participate in Canadian Society.
-Last year we helped almost 17,000 clients seeking immigration and settlement assistance.
-At our front reception we are averaging an amazing 4000 calls a month – that’s a call every 2 minutes!
+The Immigrant Centre has been delivering quality, innovative Immigration and Settlement Services to allow immigrants to connect, integrate, and fully participate in Canadian Society for almost 70 years.
+Last year we helped over 17,000 clients seeking immigration and settlement assistance.
+At our front reception we are averaging an amazing 2000 calls a month – that’s a call every 4 minutes!

-Along with a staff of 35, who between them speak over 20 languages and have a combined 200 years of experience working at Immigrant Centre, our organization could not offer the services it does, without the expertise and commitment of our BOARD OF DIRECTORS.
+Along with a staff of 40, who between them speak 30 languages and have a combined 200 years of experience working at Immigrant Centre, our organization could not offer the services it does, without the expertise and commitment of our BOARD OF DIRECTORS.